zuozhenggh/learning-library/data-management-library/modern-data-warehouse/connect-to-odi/connect-to-odi-v2.md

 In this lab, you will connect to the Data Integrator that we provisioned in Lab 1, using VNC Viewer.
 The stack we provisioned in Lab 1 created the Data Integrator instance in a private subnet, which is a good practice from a security standpoint.
 However, because of it being in a private subnet, the only way to connect to the instance is through the bastion instance that was created in the public subnet.
 Hence, we will create an SSH tunnel and use that to connect to ODI using VNC viewer.

-**Note**: Below you will find instructions on how to establish the connection if you are using a terminal in Unix/Linux.
+**Note:** Below you will find instructions on how to establish the connection if you are using a terminal in Unix/Linux.
 If you are using a program such as Putty on Windows, please make sure that you perform the same operations, accordingly.

 Estimated Lab Time: 15 minutes